[Addendum] Pitfalls of Online DDL in Amazon Aurora MySQL Version 3 and How to Avoid Them

-This article explains the behavior of Amazon Aurora MySQL Version 3 where, when using Online DDL (INPLACE) to add a column, for example, the table becomes invisible from the reader endpoint while the DDL is being executed, and how to avoid this behavior.
+This article explains the behavior of Amazon Aurora MySQL Version 3 where, when using online DDL (INPLACE) to add a column, for example, the table becomes invisible from the reader endpoint while the DDL is being executed, and how to avoid this issue.

 Summary and conclusion first

-The behavior of the above online DDL isThis has been fixed by the release of 3.04.2.。
+The behavior of the above online DDL isThis has been fixed with the release of 3.04.2

 About the incident

-When DDL is being executed on a table, the corresponding table becomes invisible from the reader instance.
+When DDL is being executed on a table, the table becomes invisible to the reader instance.

 ALTER TABLE

-Once execution of ALTER or other operations on the writer side is completed, the table will be visible from the reader endpoint again.
+Once the ALTER or other operations on the writer side are completed, the table will again be visible from the reader endpoint.

-I tried the same query with Aurora MySQL Version 2.11.4, and there were no problems with SELECTing from the reader endpoint even while DDL was being executed.
+I also tried the same query with Aurora MySQL Version 2.11.4, and there were no problems with SELECTs to the reader endpoint even while DDL was being executed.

 Similar incidents have been observed, as reported on GMO's blog.